aventisia/public-docs/Pooja/Workflow Logic.md

 - **Subtract lists:**
 Compare two lists and create a new list with the items that are in the first list but not in the second

+- **Retrive data table column into list:**
+Convert the contents of a data table column into a list

+- **Convert JSON to custom object:**
+Convert JSON to custom object

+- **Convert custom object to JSON:**
+Convert a JSON string to a custom object
+- **Add new item list:**
+Append a new item to a list

+- **Create new list:**
+Create a new empty list

+- **Increase variable:**
+Increase the value of a variable by a specific amount